 Why is the Attach tool useful?
 By default, the Cricut software will try to rearrange your cut layers in such a way as to conserve material.
 If you don’t use the Attach tool to preserve the layout, Design space will automatically place the shapes on the cutting mat as close together as possible.

-So, you will want to use the Attach tool to holds your cut layers in place so that images on the cutting mat are positioned exactly as they are on the Design Space Canvas.
+So, you will want to use the Attach tool to hold your cut layers in place so that images on the cutting mat are positioned exactly as they are on the Design Space Canvas.

 Secondly, you can use the Attach tool to fasten a Draw or Score layer to a cut layer.
 You can learn more about this second function in my article all about the Attach tool, here: